What is a Financial Advisor?

-A financial advisor can help individuals or companies meet their objectives.
+A financial advisor can help individuals or companies meet their financial objectives, as follows.

-In the case of an individual, a financial advisor can provide insight into how he/she can save more and build their wealth.
-It is often done by constructing a portfolio of investments that are well suited to the client’s risk attitude.
-Some clients are more willing to take on risk since the prospect of potential greater reward is more compelling to them than the prospect of potentially losing money.
+In the case of an individual, a financial advisor can provide insight into how they can save more and build their wealth.
+This is often done by constructing a portfolio of investments that are well suited to the client’s risk attitude.
+Some clients are more willing to take on risk if the prospect of a potential greater reward is more compelling to them than the prospect of potentially losing money.

-Conversely, there will also be clients who are more risk-averse, and that would like a lower-risk portfolio, even if it means potentially lower returns.
+Conversely, there are also clients who are more risk-averse, and that would like a lower-risk portfolio, even if it means potentially lower returns.

-Determining an individual’s risk attitude is very difficult since an individual’s risk attitude depends on a great number of factors.
-Thus, a financial advisor may ask about things like the individual’s age, income, marital status, indebtedness, or savings in order to gather an understanding of what type of investment portfolio would correspond best to a specific type of individual.
+Determining an individual’s risk attitude may be difficult since an individual’s risk attitude can depend on a great number of factors.
+Thus, a financial advisor may ask about things like the individual’s age, income, marital status, indebtedness, or savings in order to gather a solid understanding of their client.

-In the case of other entities such as companies, financial advisors can help provide a second neutral perspective on corporate development projects.
+In the case of companies, financial advisors can help provide a second, neutral perspective on corporate development projects.
 For instance, if a company is considering expanding its operations by building a new factory, financial advisors can help assess the profitability of the project independently.

 Financial Advisor Salaries